Common algorithms

 Logarithmic – O(log n)

-• Complexity increases logarithmically, significantly faster than linear for large inputs.
+• Complexity increases logarithmically, which is significantly faster than linear growth for large inputs.

-• Binary Search: Typical example where the dataset is halved each step.
+• Binary Search: A typical example where the dataset is halved each step.

 • Efficient Scaling: Performance degrades slowly as the input size increases.